metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 REQUIREMENTS
 ------------
-This bundle is for the symfony framework and requires Symfony ~2.3 and PHP >=5.3.3 Uses Doctrine >=2.2.3 and was tested with MySQL 5.5.
+This bundle is for the symfony framework and requires Symfony ~2.3 and PHP >=5.3.3 Uses Doctrine >=2.2.3 (actually only dbal is used, but doctrine/doctrine-bundle is still required) and was tested with MySQL 5.5.

 RELEASE NOTES
 -------------